wolfman2000/lanky-tracker/README.md

 The tracker is currently compatible with most standard races and KEVIN settings.
 However, some things need to be added first.

-- Tide selection in Galleon.
+- Proper bananaport support.
+- Proper hard shooting challenges support.
-- Day selection in Forest.
+- Day selection in Forest (currently only either or for dusk).
 - Flexible banana counts for presets like Treasure Hurry.

+There's more to add, but the above are the most important at this time.

 ## Unlikely Features